Double Down (sandwich): Europe

 The Double Down was introduced when KFC was first introduced to Sweden.

 It was introduced in Denmark in January 2017.

 It was introduced in Germany and was available until March 2017.
 The German version contains two chicken strips, bacon, Monterey Jack and the special Double Down Sauce by KFC.
-It returned to the Menu of German Locations as a limited time offer from January to March 2021.
+It returned to the Menu of German Locations as a limited time offer from January to March 2021, and again from November to December 2024.

-KFC released the Double Down into French markets in October 2014 as a limited edition product.
-It was then re-released in two flavours - Original Bacon and Spicy Zinger - in August 2015.
-And again with the 3rd flavor "Black Pepper" in September 2017.
+KFC released the Double Down in French markets in October 2014 as a limited edition product.
+It was then re-released in two flavours - Original Bacon and Spicy Zinger - in August 2015 and again in the 3rd flavor "Black Pepper" in September 2017.

 In March 2016, the Double Down was introduced in Spain.
 The Spanish version has bacon, cheddar cheese and barbecue sauce in the two pieces of chicken fillet.
 Its advertising slogan is "No apto para cobardes" ("Not for cowards").